pbs-assess/rosettafish/README.md

 own file, and are encouraged to add to the ever-expanding list of common terms using the instructions below.

-This is currently implemented for French-English translations but could be expanded to other languages (e.g. Inuktitut).
+This is currently implemented for French-English translations with some Inuktitut, but could be expanded to other languages.

 ## Installation